thegamecracks/berconpy/docs/source/intro.rst

 received from the server.
 All ``on_*`` methods provided by :py:attr:`@client.dispatch <berconpy.AsyncRCONClient.dispatch>` have function signatures that allow your type checker to ensure that your listener is correctly typed.
-For a full list of events, see the :doc:`/events`.
+For a full list of events, see the :py:class:`~berconpy.dispatch.EventDispatcher`.

 You might have also noticed in the listener that it receives a :py:class:`~berconpy.Player` instance as its first argument.